Customized Hair Growth Kit - 60% OFF get started

 A: Unique hairstyles such as cornrows can create tension on the scalp, leading to traction alopecia and hair loss.
 It is essential to avoid hairstyles that put too much tension on the hair and scalp to prevent damage and hair aging.

-Q: Can using natural oils help prevent hair aging in African hair?
+Q: Can natural oils help prevent hair aging in African hair?

 A: Yes, natural oils such as coconut oil or shea butter can be used to moisturize and protect African hair from damage, which can help prevent hair aging and breakage.